google/ads-api-report-fetcher/README.md

 Google Ads API Report Fetcher (`gaarf`) simplifies running [Google Ads API Reports](https://developers.google.com/google-ads/api/fields/v9/overview) by separating logic of writing [GAQL](https://developers.google.com/google-ads/api/docs/query/overview)-like query from executing it and saving results.\
 The library allows you to define GAQL queries alonside aliases and custom extractors and specify where the results of such query should be stored.
 You can find example queries in [examples](examples) folder.
-Based on this query the library fill extract the correct GAQL query, automatically extract all necessary fields from returned results and transform them into the structure suitable for writing data.
+Based on such a query the library fill extract the correct GAQL query, automatically extract all necessary fields from schema and transform them into a structure suitable for writing data.

+Currently the tool supports two types of output: CSV files and BigQuery tables.

 ## Getting started